junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 Jimmy presses the heel of his left hand on his left eye, trying vainly to ease the unprecedented pain there.
 The black space around him is vast and empty, with no light or anything.
 He picks a direction and runs.

 Voices from his past memory pour out, filling the space.
-He hears the first time his daughter called him "daddy", he hears the vow he and his wife took during their wedding, he hears the cheering sound of his classmates when they graduated, he hears his parents calling his nickname fondly, that he thought he had forgotten since forever ago.
+He hears the first time his daughter called him "daddy", he hears the vow he and his wife took during their wedding, he hears the cheering sound of his classmates when they graduated, he hears his parents calling his nickname fondly, voices that he thought he had forgotten forever ago.
 Jimmy follows the voices and the memory of his past, until he finds the light.

 He doesn't really understand that small beam of light when he reaches it.
 The angel and the old man are still cursing at each other, exchanging words that he stopped paying attention to listen.